rg-532/turing-io/README.md

 # turing-io
-An application for simulating turing machines (compiler branch)
+An application for simulating turing machines